Is the secret of Tokyo being affordable that Japan lets its cities be messy?

 Unfortunately, proving the contention/theory that removing house building restrictions is a feasible way of achieving affordable housing for places that currently are unaffordable is not easy.
 Examples of this sort of successful housing reform are hard to find.
 In Tokyo’s case the story is only half told.

 Recently a Canadian journalist made a video about housing affordability in Tokyo with some good information about Japanese planning rules and the video also included some comparative housing and land cost data.
 The video shows the average new Tokyo home can be bought for $300,000US or $414,000NZ -which is significantly cheaper than a new home would cost in New Zealand, especially Auckland.
 Usefully it shows video of what these homes and neighbourhoods actually look like.
 The video as a whole makes for interesting watching and fills out some of the Tokyo housing affordability story.

 It indicates that intensification can be part of successful housing reforms.

 Some may argue these sort of informal city building processes may be appropriate for high density Asian cities, but would not work for suburban New Zealand.
 The evidence indicates this is not true.
-Houston, a low density affordable US city has also relaxed rules on housing intensification for its inner city suburbs (an area larger than Auckland’s isthmus), which has resulted in significant increases in affordable inner city housing.
-This can be seen in the before and after pictures of Houston from two articles which questioned whether Washington DC should allow widespread low-rise intensification on more affordable land like Houston allows, as opposed to what they are currently doing, by relying on central city high-rise apartment building.
+Houston, a low density affordable US city liberalised its planning rules for housing intensification about 20 years ago for an area larger than Auckland’s isthmus, which has resulted in significant increases in affordable inner city housing.
+This can be seen in a recently published article with before and after pictures of intensification in Houston.

 A similar question of whether to give more freedom to build low-rise intensification over a wide-spread area could be asked about Auckland.
 Under the Unitary Plan, it is estimated that nine times as many apartment dwellings will be commercially viable to build compared to terrace housing (P.17).